apache/drill/_docs/query-data/070-query-sys-tbl.md

 The name of the node running the Drillbit service.
   * user_port
-The user port address, used between nodes in a cluster for connecting to external clients and for the Drill Web UI.
+The user port address, used between nodes in a cluster for connecting to external clients and for the Drill Web Console.
   * control_port
 The control port address, used between nodes for multi-node installation of Apache Drill.